SAP-archive/cloud-platform-iot-starterkit/README.md

 - a program to send messages to the simulated device and switch its LED on or off that you start with ```python iot_starterkit_push_ui.py``` and that produces the User Interface shown below

 ![Push UI](images/push_ui.jpg?raw=true "Push UI")
-- the "Display stored messages" tile functionality in the MMS dashboard as a simple way to show the values that are received from the simulated device
+- the "Display stored messages" tile functionality in the MMS Cockpit as a simple way to show the values that are received from the simulated device

 ![MMS Consumption Example](images/mms_consumption_01.png?raw=true "MMS Consumption Example")